 When you’re exhausted or just want a little escape, you may consider your bed a haven.
-A crate should be to a dog what a comfortable mattress and cozy comforter is to pet parents.
+A crate should be to a puppy what a comfortable mattress and cozy comforter is to pet parents.
 Dogs are natural den animals, meaning they enjoy hunkering down in a quiet, private space.
-Dr. Aliya McCullough, Fetch's on-staff vet, explains how to make a crate one of your dog’s favorite places.
+Dr. Aliya McCullough, Fetch by The Dodo's on-staff veterinarian, explains how to make a crate one of your puppy's favorite places.

 After choosing the right crate, there are a couple of things you can do to make it their favorite space:

-Helping your dog adjust to the crate takes time.
+Helping your pup adjust to the crate takes time.
 Don’t spoil your progress by doing these things:

 You should start crate training as soon as you welcome your pup home.
 Show them that this is their designated safe space as soon as possible.
 If they suffer from separation anxiety, talk to their behavioral therapist or vet to decide if crate training could help keep them safe while you’re away.

 Crates help with potty training puppies as your dog most likely won’t go to the bathroom in their own space.
-If you’re using a crate to potty train, be sure to listen if they whine or scratch — they’re probably letting you know they have to go to the bathroom.
+If you’re using a crate to potty train, be sure to frequently let them use the bathroom.

 Crates are meant to help your pet feel comfortable.
 With the help of these quick tips, your best friend will live their best life in and out of the crate.